 If you would like to talk about how you might be able to take advantage of the Act’s energy incentives or have questions about any of its provisions, please don’t hesitate to contact us.

 Please be advised that, based on current IRS rules and standards, the advice contained herein is not intended or written by the practitioner to be used and cannot be used by the taxpayer for the purpose of avoiding penalties.

-MillerMusmar CPAs is an established accounting firm with offices in Reston, Virginia and Manassas, Virginia.
+MillerMusmar CPAs is an established accounting firm with offices in Reston, and Virginia.
 We have a twenty-eight year history of providing top quality auditing, tax and accounting services to clients throughout the Washington Metropolitan area and internationally.
 By combining the expertise of a mid-sized firm with the personal attention, we are both large and small enough to deliver the responsive service to our clients.
-For more information, please visit our website at www.MillerMusmar.com or email us at email@example.com .
+For more information, please visit our website at www.MillerMusmar.com or email us at firstname.lastname@example.org .